What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 How?

-The individual bacteria multiply and form small microcolonies and form a layer of dental plaque or in other words a biofilm in which bacteria and biofilm communicate with each other through chemical signaling.
+The individual bacteria multiply, form small microcolonies, and form a layer of dental plaque or in other words a biofilm in which bacteria and biofilm communicate with each other through chemical signaling.

 So does brushing teeth didn’t remove it?

-Well, Brushing remove that biofilm on the exposed part of teeth and gums, but some remain in the inner gingiva or gum and invade the inner gums.
+Well, brushing removes that biofilm on the exposed part of teeth and gums, but some remain in the inner gingiva or gum and invade the inner gums.

 And what do they do then?